Paul Wright acts as an advocate, arbitrator, expert witness and an expert in expert determinations

 He has recently acted for insurers on English law questions relating to claims in the Swiss courts and has a strong background in Insurance matters generally, both advisory and litigious.

 He has significant experience in civil fraud and asset tracing which have involved High Court litigation as sole counsel.
+Paul also has experience of anti-suit injunctions, both in relation to arbitrations and court proceedings.

 Paul has considerable experience of acting in proceedings in many jurisdictions, including Jersey, the Bahamas, the Cayman Islands, Switzerland and the Isle of Man.
 In particular he has been heavily involved in enforcement actions in offshore jurisdictions against trusts set up by judgment debtors.
 He is also a member of the Cayman Islands Bar.